alplix/alp-litecoin/README.md

 ## 🧩 Customizations

-- All version strings replaced with `alp-litecoin`
+- Version strings changed to `alp-litecoin`
-- GUI, wallet, RPC, mining, and testing modules fully removed
+- GUI, wallet, RPC, mining, and test modules completely removed
 - Only `litecoind` is compiled and installed

 ---